rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/rokfeaturetable_use.md

 4. **Template Selection**: RokFeatureTables has the ability to import predefined templates to the **/modules/mod_rokfeaturetable/templates** directory.
 RokFeatureTable comes with two predefined templates as examples: Browsers and Price Table.

 5. **Current Table Layout**: This area of the page sets the size and content of the feature table.
-It's the most important part of the module setup process.
+It is the most important part of the module setup process.
 More details about this page are located in the [Table Layout](rokfeaturetable_use.md#table-layout) section below.

 Table Layout
 -----